Maxfli Softfli vs Straightfli: Which is Better?

 The Maxfli Straightfli is a two-piece golf ball designed with a high-compression core and a durable Surlyn cover.

-This construction provides a firmer feel on all shots, making it an excellent choice for golfers who prefer a harder ball.
+This construction provides a firmer feel on all shots and a satisfying response on contact, making it an excellent choice for golfers who prefer a harder ball.

 This feature is beneficial for golfers who have a tendency to slice or hook the ball.